UoB-HPC/ipu-hpc-cookbook/productive-dev-workflow/README.md

 (replace `your_username` and the path to the poplar SDK you have installed)

+* Also remember to modify the LD_LIBRARY_PATH env var for your runnable target configuratiin to include the path to the Graphcore libs

 ![An example of setting up remote cmake paths][remote-cmake-paths]